Are you looking for boundaries to save you from unhealthy relationships and manipulative people? Check out these five boundaries.

 Five Boundaries to save you from unhealthy relationships and manipulative people (in no particular order)...

-1. “Teach” them how to treat you by how you treat them AND by how you allow them to treat you.
+1. “Teach” manipulative people how to treat you by how you treat them AND by how you allow them to treat you.

 Make sure you’re not responding to negativity with negativity.
 Don’t sink to their level, because you’ll lose.
 It’s been said that when you wrestle with a pig in the mud, you BOTH get dirty, but the pig likes it!
 Be kind and respectful even when it’s not returned; not as a reflection of their character but as a reflection of yours.
 If the difficult person continues to bully, you might need to remove them from your life to protect yourself and your family until they change their toxic behavior.
 This leads directly into #2.